Call for Entries

 • A biography of each journalist on the team, with a maximum length of 300 words per biography.

-The deadline for proposals for projects on conservation of biodiversity is September 25, 2023.
-The winning project will be announced in early October.
+Deadline: The deadline for proposals for projects on climate change: resilience, mitigation and adaptation is February 24, 2025.
+The winning project will be announced in March.

 Questions?